Note: To set up Google Wifi with Google Nest Wifi devices, learn how to use Google Wifi with Google Nest Wifi.

 Let's get you set up with your new Google Wifi system.
 Here’s what you’ll need to get started:

 - Google Wifi point(s)

-- Google Wifi app for Android 4 and up or iOS 9 and up
+- Google Wifi app for Android 4.0 or later or iOS 10.0 or later

 - Broadband connection

 - Some ISPs use VLAN tagging.
 You may need additional equipment for Google Wifi to work.
 Find out how to set up your network with an ISP that uses VLAN tagging.

 - Modem (Note: The Google Wifi point is not a modem.
 To use it, you’ll have to connect it to a modem with an Ethernet cable.
 This can be a standalone modem or a modem+router combo provided by your ISP.
 Don’t have a modem?
 Some apartment buildings and dorms don’t require modems for broadband connections.
 If this is the case, you can plug the Google Wifi point directly into your wall’s Ethernet jack.)

 - Ethernet cable for the primary Wifi point (provided)

 - Power adaptor for each Wifi point (provided)